BiblioNexus-Foundation/scripture-editors/packages/shared/plugins/CursorHandler/README.md

 ### Dynamic Adjustment

 As the user moves the cursor, the CursorHandler checks the current position.
 If the placeholder is no longer needed, it's removed.
 If the cursor moves to a location that requires a placeholder, one is inserted or repositioned accordingly.

+### Customizable behavior

+The CursorHandler is designed to be flexible and can be configured by passing a `canHavePlaceholder` filter callback function to determine if a node can have a placeholder and an `updateTags` parameter which declares tags that will be attached to the editor update when a placeholder is inserted or removed, allowing for external handling of the placeholder insertion/removal events.

 ## Benefits